#18 Michelangelo, God’s Architect

 At age 71, Michelangelo Buonarroti, carver of the Pietà, David, Moses and painter of the Sistine Chapel -- was suddenly busier than ever.
 In 1546, Pope Paul III handed Michelangelo control of the beleaguered St. Peter’s project -- a study in architectural mismanagement, plagued by flawed design and faulty engineering.
 Assessing the situation with his uncompromising eye and razor-sharp intellect, Michelangelo overcame the furious resistance of Church officials to persuade the Pope that it was time to start over.
 For the remaining 18 years of his life, Michelangelo devoted himself to constructing the largest building in the world, and the artist’s greatest masterpiece.

-In this interview, we will talk about Michelangelo's last two decades, his last creations, family relations, loss of dear friends, and ultimately, his own mortality.
+In this interview, we talked about Michelangelo's last two decades, his last creations, family relations, loss of dear friends, and ultimately, his own mortality.
 This is the story of a person who never retired yet gained strength and vitality by devoting himself to his most important creation.

 While Michelangelo was the greatest artist of his time, he nonetheless considered himself an aristocrat of noble birth.
 He aspired to be treated as a gentleman, that is, someone who does not work with his hands and someone who does not carry a ruler...
 Ultimately, Michelangelo proved remarkably successful in sustaining both roles: artisan and aristocrat.